zitosen/kfast/README.md

-# kfast is a collect of codes based on atomic simulation theory
+# kfast is a collect of codes based on atomic simulation theories
-by zito
+# by zito